YetiForceCompany/YetiForceDoc/docs/1-introduction/1-requirements/README.md

 - apcu - Library that improves system efficiency, recommended when a large number of users is using the system or the system is under heavy load
 - imagick - Library recommended for increasing security, it secures and verifies potentially dangerous image files
 - pdo_sqlsrv - Library required if integration with Wapro ERP or Comarch is active
+- mongoDB - This library is not required and allows using a NoSQL database for storing change history.

 #### Forbidden